 Each of these ten warning signs could mean bad news for your pavement.
 To ensure your new asphalt driveway issues are addressed correctly, be sure to speak to a professional if you notice one or more of these problems with your asphalt.

-How to Fix Common New Asphalt Driveway Issues: 7 Solutions
+7 Solutions to Fix Common New Asphalt Driveway Issues

 Though we’ve listed off nearly a dozen issues here that can affect a new asphalt driveway, the remedies to many of these problems come back to about half-a-dozen key solutions.